 Becoming your own boss is a dream scenario for many, but setting up in business requires a lot of thought, research and preparation.

-This guide will look at all the steps required and help you on the way to running your own business and working for yourself.
+This guide will look at some of the steps required to help you on the way to running your own business and working for yourself.

 - What is a Sole Trader?